Mo-Valery/Maven-Toys-Sales-Analysis-with-Power-Bi/README.md

 Viola !!! 💯

-Thanks for sticking around till the very end, I thoroughly hope you enjoyed it.
+Thank you for sticking around till the very end, I thoroughly hope you enjoyed it.

 ![](https://www.shutterstock.com/image-photo/cookie-thank-you-260nw-376370176.jpg)